 Alight has announced that it is partnering with Scope Systems to provide the mining industry with planning and financial reporting systems tailored for extraction companies.
 Scope creates ERP solutions for companies engaged in mining, drilling and natural resource exploration.

-Topics: Planning, Operational Performance Management (OPM), driver-based, Business Analytics, Business Performance Management (BPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Alight Planning, Integrated Business Planning, Spreadsheets
+Topics: Planning, Office of Finance, Operational Performance Management (OPM), driver-based, Business Analytics, Business Performance Management (BPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Integrated Business Planning, Spreadsheets

 As the third calendar quarter draws to an end, most companies will be preparing their financial close, which is part of the ongoing accounting cycle.
 Periodic closing is a core finance function.
 Since companies found they could substantially shorten their closing intervals with computer-based accounting systems in the 1990s, there has be an ongoing focus to keep shortening the time it takes to close, and for good reason.
 For companies that must file financial statements with investors, closing the books sooner provides more time to devote to preparing and organizing the statements.
 And as regulations shorten deadlines for these filings, it puts pressure on the accounting department to finish this phase sooner.
 In our last benchmark research, a majority of companies wanted to accelerate their close, especially if it takes more than five business days, and nearly one-third (31%) of companies wanted to shorten their close to have more time for analysis and auditing before publishing their financial statements.
 Since this data is usually the most important component of a periodic review, a faster close lets assessments take place sooner and therefore become more actionable.
 Indeed, more than half (58%) of participants in our research said the major benefit of accelerating the close is getting financial or management information out sooner.

-Topics: Reporting, closing, Consolidation, Fast close, management reporting, process management, process redesign, Business Performance Management (BPM), Financial Performance Management (FPM), benchmark research, Financial Performance Management, financial reporting, SEC, spreadsheet
+Topics: Office of Finance, Reporting, closing, Consolidation, Fast close, Business Performance Management (BPM), Financial Performance Management (FPM), benchmark, Financial Performance Management, financial reporting, SEC

 The globalization of business is having a profound impact on corporate taxation worldwide, which shouldn’t surprise anyone who covers international tax laws.
 The impacts on corporations operating in multiple national jurisdictions (which today, especially in Europe, includes a large number of midsize companies) are both positive and negative.
 Positive in the sense that corporate tax rates, tax benefits, reporting and other aspects of tax regulation are subject to competitive moves by countries as a way of attracting businesses.
 Ireland, for example, long ago crafted the most aggressively company-friendly tax structure in Europe, but now the U.K. and other countries are reducing rates and providing tax incentives for investment and operations within their borders.
 Even the United States seems poised to overhaul its corporate tax structure.
 At the same time, there are negative trends in the sense that increasing government cooperation in areas such as transfer pricing reduces a company’s freedom to optimize its tax incidence by artfully managing revenue recognition.